-George Henry Durrie USA
+George Henry Durrie Biography | Oil Painting Reproductions

 6-6-1820 Hartford, USA – 10-15-1863 Boston, USABack to Artist IndexView Artists Paintings

-Much of Durrie’s early career was spent as an itinerant painter, traveling over the countryside in search of portrait commissions in smaller towns and rural areas.
+Much of Durrie’s early career was spent as a nomad painter, traveling all over the countryside looking for portrait commissions in small towns and rural areas.
 George Henry Durrie first public exhibitions was a portrait at the National Academy of Design in New York City in 1843.

-Art Movement: Realism
+Art Movement: Realism.